fleetdm/fleet/handbook/customer-success/README.md

 6. Provide updates to open bug reports

 ### Generate an expansion opportunity in Salesforce
-One of the key performance indicators for CSMs is handling all customer expansions to ensure they are closed out on time and tracked properly.
-Below are the steps you should take when creating a new expansion opportunity in Salesforce, which is performed when a customer notifies you that they will be adding licenses to an existing subscription.
+Customer Success Manager's (CSM's) are responsible for developing customer expansion opportunities that are not being worked on in conjunction with an Account Executive (AE).
+An AE will be assigned by the Chief Revenue Officer (CRO) for large scale expansion opportunities such as bringing on a new Fleet use case or bringing on a new group of hosts to an existing Fleet use case.
+CSM's manage expansion opportunities for things like host count increase for customer growth and price increases on renewals.
+Discuss examples of these scenarios with your manager to learn more.

+Take the steps below when creating an expansion opportunity in Salesforce:

-1. Navigate to your customer's account in SFDC
+1. Navigate to the customer account record in Salesforce.
-2. Scroll down to the section labeled "Upcoming renewal (± expansions)"
+2. Scroll down to the section labeled "Upcoming renewal (± expansions)".
-3. Click the "New" button to generate a new opportunity
+3. Click the "New" button.
-4. Change the type of opportunity to "Expansion"
+4. Change the type of opportunity to "Expansion".
-5. Change the opportunity name to reflect the following naming structure: Customername_FleetPremium_Expansion_Q12024 (Quarter and year will be unique to the timing of the opp you are generating)
+5. Change the opportunity name to reflect the following naming structure: CustomerName_FleetProduct_Expansion_QuarterDue
+    - Example: ABCTestCompany_FleetPremiumMDM_HostExpansion_Q12025
+    - Example: ABCTestCompany_FleetPremium_PriceIncreaseExpansion_Q12025
-6. Fill out all required information
+6. Fill out all the required fields.
-7. Press the save button to complete this process and finish creating the expansion opportunity
+7. Press the "Save" button to complete the opportunity creation process.
+8. Moving forward, CSM's are responsible for keeping the stage, next steps, and date of next steps fields updated as the opportunity progresses through the sales cycle.

 ### Create customer support issue
 Locate the relevant issue or create it if it doesn't already exist (to avoid duplication, be creative when searching GitHub for issues - it can often take a couple of tries with different keywords to find an existing issue).
 When creating a new issue, make sure the following: